Ottawa Centre Visit us on Facebook

 ship to experience other ecosystems and cultures.
 The impacts of this mass

 migration are a growing element of the human footprint and one which is a

 challenge to manage.

 This presentation documents the nature and effects of the industry globally and

 on destination communities and identifies some key ongoing challenges and

 successes in making the industry manage and control its effects.

 About the speaker:

-Our next CACOR luncheon will be on Wednesday January 18th 2017
+Our next CACOR luncheon will be on Wednesday February15th 2017